Sigmmma/c20/src/content/h1/tags/scenario_structure_bsp/readme.md

 ---

-Commonly referred to as the **BSP**, this tag contains level geometry, weather data, material assignments, AI pathfinding information, lightmaps, and other data structures.
+Commonly referred to as the **BSP**, this tag contains level geometry, weather data, material assignments, AI pathfinding information, [lightmaps][], and other data structures.
 The name "BSP" is commonly used to refer to non-[object][] level geometry in general.
 Aside from sounds and [bitmaps][bitmap], the BSP tends to be one of the largest tags in a map.

 While a [scenario][] can reference multiple BSPs, Halo can only have a single BSP loaded at a time.
 Transitions between BSPs can be scripted (`switch_bsp`), e.g. using trigger volumes.
 Objects in unloaded BSPs are not simulated.